Automorphisms of profinite mapping class groups: Introduction

-In order to construct the representation $\Psi_S$, we first prove what is in its own right one of the most important result of the paper (cf.\ Theorem~\ref{GTrepr}):
+The second step then consists in showing that there is a natural (i.e.\ compatible with the homomorphism $\mu_S$) homomorphism $\Psi_S\co\GT\to\Out^{\I_0}(\kG(S))$.
+In order to construct this homomorphism, we first prove what is, in its own right, one of the main results of the paper (cf.\ Theorem~\ref{GTrepr} for a stronger statement):

-\begin{customtheorem}{B}For a hyperbolic surface $S$, there is a natural faithful representation:
+\begin{customtheorem}{B}For a hyperbolic surface $S$ such that $d(S)> 1$, there is a natural faithful representation:

-where we denote by $\Out^{\I_0}(\hPG(S))$ the group of outer automorphisms of $\hPG(S)$ which preserve the conjugacy class of the procyclic subgroup generated by a nonseparating Dehn twist. \end{customtheorem}
+where $\Out^{\I_0}(\hPG(S))$ is the group of outer automorphisms of $\hPG(S)$ which preserve the conjugacy class of the procyclic subgroup generated by a nonseparating Dehn twist. \end{customtheorem}

 The proof of Theorem~B can also be split in two steps.
-In the first one, we use the theory of profinite hyperelliptic mapping class groups to reduce the cases of genus $\leq 2$ to those of genus $0$ (cf.\ Subsection~\ref{proofGTreprcong}).
+In the first one, we use the theory of profinite hyperelliptic mapping class groups to reduce the cases of genus $\leq 2$ to those of genus $0$ (cf.\ Section~\ref{hypsection} to Section~\ref{proofcomplete}).
 In the second step, thanks to a profinite version (cf.\ Corollary~\ref{proamalgamatedproduct}) of a presentation given by Gervais in \cite{Gervais} for pure mapping class groups, we are able to extend the $\GT$-action on profinite pure mapping class groups from genus $\leq 2$ to higher genus.
-The representation $\Psi_S$ is obtained observing that the representation $\hat{\rho}_{\GT}$ preserves the congruence kernel and then composing with the natural homomorphism $\Out^{\I_0}(\kPG(S))\to\Out^{\I_0}(\kG(S))$ (cf.\ Corollary~\ref{compurevsfull}).
+The representation $\Psi_S$ is obtained observing that the representation $\hat{\rho}_{\GT}$ preserves the congruence kernel and then composing with the natural homomorphism $\Out^{\I_0}(\kPG(S))\to\Out^{\I_0}(\kG(S))$ obtained in Theorem~\ref{compurevsfull}.

-Some partial results in the direction of Theorem~B had been obtained by Lochak, Nakamura and Schneps (cf.\ \cite{HLS} and \cite{NS}) \footnote{In \cite{LNS} (cf.\ (ii) Th\'eor\`eme Principal), a claim similar to Theorem~B was made for the case $S=S_{g,1}$.
-Even though this is never stated in the follow-up papers \cite{HLS} and \cite{NS} by the same authors, the claim was apparently withdrawn, as it can be extrapolated from Section~1.1 of \cite{Collas}.}, who constructed a faithful representation to $\Out^{\I_0}(\hPG(S))$ from a subgroup of $\GT$ (the so called "new" Grothendieck-Teichm\"uller group) obtained adding one more equation to those which define $\GT$.